-Led by Jing Wang, the New Media Action Lab increases the impact of NGOs across China.
+Led by Jing Wang, the New Media Action Lab and NGO2.0 increase the impact of NGOs across China.

 Cultural Studies scholar advances solutions to the digital divide.